 One of the main interests of the MGSS is the understanding of molecular and cellular changes taking place in the brains of individuals that become depressed and commit suicide.
 Biological studies at the MGSS are translational in nature, that is, they investigate, in humans, concepts and findings from basic neuroscience research.
 These studies are divided in the following 2 main areas:

 These studies are concerned primarily with the effect of gene structure, gene function and gene regulation on depression and suicide.
 They try to identify gene and/or gene systems that function at different levels in the brains of individuals who died by suicide as compared to control individuals.
 Subsequently, these studies try to understand the mechanisms accounting for these differences.
 Over the last years, the MGSS has carried a large number of such studies.
 We have also been conducting studies to understand how the environment interacts with the genome, resulting in altered gene function.
 This line of investigation is particularly promising as it is common to observe important environmental stressors, such as a history of early childhood adversity, among individuals who died by suicide.

-Researchers: Gustavo Turecki
+Researcher: Gustavo Turecki

 |Fig. 1: Pyramidal neuron in the deep layers of the anterior cingulate cortex.||Fig. 2: Astrocytes expressing glial cell line-derived neurotrophic factor (GDNF) in the amygdala.|